datastructures-js/datastructures-js/README.md

 ```javascript
 linkedList.addLast('n4');
 ```
-**.addAfter(element, newElement)** add an new node with element value after an existing element's node, throws exception if element is not found in the list
+**.addAfter(element, newElement)** add a new node with element value after an existing element's node, throws exception if element's node is not found in the list
 ```javascript
 linkedList.addAfter('n1', 'n2');